-- The streetcar is moving regular lanes along Woodward St. This will probably affect the timetable of the QLine as it hast to stop on red lights, parked cars and is prone to regular street traffic.
+- The streetcar is moving regular lanes along Woodward St. This will probably affect the timetable of the QLine as it has to stop on red lights, parked cars and is prone to regular street traffic.

-- There are an iOS and Android app but they won’t work without creating an account first.
+- There is an iOS and Android app but they won’t work without creating an account first.
 Even tho you only want to check schedule and view the network map you have to sign up for an account first.
 The advantage of signing up is that you can buy tickets right in the app.